Why Refer Your Eye Care Patients to Us?

 Patients with Keratoconus or corneal transplants can see clearly by wearing scleral lenses; they are the safest and best way to correct vision for irregular astigmatism.
 Following a corneal transplant, the cornea should not be touched with a contact lens.
 This makes scleral lenses the optimal solution, as they vault over the cornea without touching it directly.

-John came to The Scleral Lens Center at Drs.
+John came to Drs.
 Farkas, Kassalow, Resnick & Associates seeking a solution for his Keratoconus, which affected both his eyes.
 He had recently undergone a corneal transplant and had a corneal graft for his Keratoconus.

 In order to improve John’s visual acuity, Dr. Kevin Rosin did the following: